Jun Hee H Lee

 (1) Stress-inducible Sestrins and their role in age- and obesity-associated metabolic pathologies, (2) Biochemical mechanisms underlying physiological functions of Sestrins, (3) Pathogenetic mechanisms of how autophagy is abrogated in human diseases including non-alcoholic fatty liver disease (NAFLD) and movement disorders, (4) Stress-induced protein inclusions and RNA granules, (5) Single cell-level understanding of stress-induced transcriptome changes, and (6) Technology development for single-cell and subcellular studies of spatial transcriptome and proteome.

-Recent Publications See All Publications
+See All Publications

 • Journal Article

-Iditarod, a Drosophila homolog of the Irisin precursor FNDC5, is critical for exercise performance and cardiac autophagy.
+Iditarod, a Drosophila homolog of the Irisin precursor FNDC5, is critical for exercise performance and cardiac autophagy

-Cobb T, Hwang I, Soukar M, Namkoong S, Cho U-S, Safdar M, Kim M, Wessells RJ, Lee JH.
-Proc Natl Acad Sci U S A, 2023 Sep 26; 120 (39): e2220556120 DOI:10.1073/pnas.2220556120
+Cobb T, Hwang I, Soukar M, Namkoong S, Cho US, Safdar M, Kim M, Wessells RJ, Lee JH.
+Proceedings of the National Academy of Sciences of the United States of America, 2023 Jan 1; 120 (39): DOI:10.1073/pnas.2220556120

 PMID: 37722048